List of Fist of the North Star characters: Bat

 Bat (バット, Batto) is a young boy who accompanies Kenshiro in his journey.
 Bat left his home village to fend for himself so that his adoptive mother Toyo could take better care of her other orphans.
 He was eventually imprisoned in Lin's home village for trying to steal food and was locked in the same cell as Kenshiro, where the two met for the first time.
 After escaping, Bat decides to follow Kenshiro as his self-appointed sidekick, hoping to use Ken's strength to gain food for himself, but gradually matures as he witnesses the many tragic events, including the death of his adoptive mother.
-He grows up and forms the Hokuto Army with Lin to fight the Heavenly Emperor's Army, becoming a wanted fugitive.
+He grows up and forms the Hokuto Army with Rin to fight the Heavenly Emperor's Army, becoming a wanted fugitive.
 As a young adult, Bat has rudimentary martial art skills, along with limited knowledge of Hokuto Shinken.
-At the end of the manga, Bat gives up on his love for Lin so she and Kenshiro could get married and finally, live the happy life they deserve so much.
-He presses Lin's pressure points to make her forget about him and manages to reunite Lin with an also amnesiac Ken, but fate forces him to pose as Ken in order to fight against Bolge, a blind and dangerous thug with a grudge against Ken.
+At the end of the manga, Bat gives up on his love for Rin so she and Kenshiro could get married and finally, live the happy life they deserve so much.
+He presses Lin's pressure points to make her forget about him and manages to reunite Rin with an also amnesiac Ken, but fate forces him to pose as Ken in order to fight against Bolge, a blind and dangerous thug with a grudge against Ken.
 Bat is captured and horribly tortured by Bolge, but does his best to leave a convincing impersonation of Ken, hoping that with his death, the real Ken gets declared officially dead and future thugs leave him alone.
 Just before Bat's death, the real Ken rescues him and defeats the entire thug gang, moved by Bat's ultimate sacrifice.
-Lin decides to stay behind and guard Bat's grave forever, only to discover that Ken managed to revive Bat by pressing a hidden pressure point.
-In his final panels, Lin is happily hugging a fully revived, yet still unconscious Bat.
+Rin decides to stay behind and guard Bat's grave forever, only to discover that Ken managed to revive Bat by pressing a hidden pressure point.
+In his final panels, Rin is happily hugging a fully revived, yet still unconscious Bat.

 Bat was voiced by Mie Suzuki (as a child) and Keiichi Nanba (as an adult) in the original TV series, by Daisuke Namikawa in the Shin Kyūseishu Densetsu films, by Ayumi Tsunematsu in the arcade game by Sega, by Junya Enoki in Fitness Boxing: Fist of the North Star.
 In English dubbed versions, Bat was voiced by Tony Oliver in 1986 movie and by Gary Dubin in the TV series.
 He was played by Dante Basco in the 1995 live-action movie.